 1. Change to a Medicare Advantage plan from Original Medicare.

 This plan is for people who want extra benefits such as vision, dental, and hearing or lower out-of-pocket costs.
-Sometimes you can get more coverage for less with an Advantage Plan than with your Original Medicare plan.
-Go to number three in this list to overview the available plans and Medicare Advantage tips.
+Sometimes you can get more coverage for less with an Advantage Plan than your Original Medicare plan.
+Go to the number three list to view the available plans and Medicare Advantage tips.

 2. Change from a Medicare Advantage plan to Original Medicare, Part A, and Part B.

 If you would rather have a simple plan without the extra benefits because you don’t use them or want a more extensive provider network.
 You can drop your Medicare Advantage plan and go back to Original Medicare.
 Make sure to check if you need to add a prescription plan part D to avoid late penalties.

 3. Change from one Medicare Advantage plan to another.

 You can switch your Medicare Advantage plan if your medical needs have changed.
 Or if other plans have expanded their benefits.

 There are different types of Medicare Advantage plans.

 Check with a licensed insurance agent at Policy Engineer which plan best fits your needs during AEP.
 Since advantage plans are not standardized, you may prefer a different insurer that may provide additional benefits.
 With our Medicare plan finder, you can review Medicare plans and enroll in the one that fits your needs and budget.